What Are Urinary And Bladder Stones?

-Urinary stones (or medically known as urolithiasis) are a very common condition when it comes to lower urinary tract diseases in domestic animals.
+Urinary stones (or medically known as urolithiasis), or bladder stones in a dog are a very common condition when it comes to lower urinary tract diseases in domestic animals.

 Urinary and bladder stones can be formed by several factors and these factors need to be eliminated in order to successfully treat these conditions.

 What Can Contribute To The Formation Of Urinary And Bladder Stones?

 - an abnormally high concentration of salt minerals in the urine